Product navigation

 Reviewer and trust links

-The comprehensive product reel that explains everything PrivateDAO offers and why the project is competition-ready.
+The comprehensive product reel that explains everything PrivateDAO offers and why the project is reviewer-ready.

-Fastest reviewer path into the live product proof surface.
+Fastest reviewer path into the live product, proof handoff, integration map, and recognition context.

 Generated audit-facing packet that ties reviewer and launch evidence together.